tomerbaruch99/lab2/evaluation/README.md

 ## Files

 ### Main Notebook
-- **`evaluate_chunking_strategies.ipynb`** - Interactive Jupyter notebook for running evaluations with inline plots
+- **`evaluate_chunking_strategies.ipynb`** - Interactive Jupyter notebook for visualization and analysis
-  - Run this notebook to evaluate all chunking strategies
+  - Loads CSV results from the Python script
-  - All visualizations are displayed inline for easy viewing
+  - Generates all visualizations inline for easy viewing
-  - Results are saved to `results/` folder
+  - Provides detailed analysis and comparisons

 ### Scripts
-- **`evaluate_chunking_strategies.py`** - Python script version (can be run from command line)
+- **`evaluate_chunking_strategies.py`** - Python script for running evaluation
+  - Runs evaluation across all strategies
+  - Saves results to CSV files (no visualizations)
-  - Use this for automated/batch evaluation
+  - Use for automated/batch evaluation
-  - Same functionality as the notebook but non-interactive

 ### Data
 - **`evaluation_queries.json`** - Set of Hebrew queries for evaluation